 Some of the upcoming changes have resulted from the Good Work Plan which was published in December 2018 and which has been described as the government’s “vision for the future of the UK labour market”.
 We have all seen the negative press over zero hours contracts, and it is certainly clear that the government is seeking to enhance clarity when it comes to employee/worker status.

-We have detailed below some of the changes which we are expecting in April 2020 and how employers can begin to prepare for these changes.
+We have detailed below some of the employment law changes which we are expecting in April 2020 and how employers can begin to prepare for these changes.
 Please note, below is just a sample of the proposed changes, for a more detailed note please see our document “Key changes to employment law in 2020 and beyond” and refer to our employment services page for further information and if you need advice on employment contract changes.

 In the Good Work Plan, the government made a commitment to improving the holiday pay arrangements for seasonal workers.
 To achieve this, the reference period for determining an average week’s pay will increase from 12 weeks to 52 weeks, or if the worker has been employed for less than 52 weeks, the number of complete weeks for which the worker has been engaged.

 - Employers should consider which workers this new reference period will relevant for and how to go about implementing the new reference period.

 - Employers should also ensure that records of pay for the 52 weeks prior to 6 April 2020 is up to date and continue to accurately record such data.

 As a result of its commitments set out in the Good Work Plan, the government will be extending the entitlement to a statement of ‘written particulars’ to include workers as well as employees.
 Currently, employers have up to two months to issue the statement to any employee working for them for more than a month, but from 6 April 2020, the right to a statement of written particulars will become a day one right.

 The information to be included in the written statement from day one is also being expanded.
 In addition to the current information that must be provided for all new joiners on or after 6 April 2020 the statement should also include: